pingcap/tidb-operator/docs/api-references/docs.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ReadyToScaleThresholdSeconds represents duration that the ReadyToScale phase
+<p>Deprecated
-should last for before auto scaling.
+ReadyToScaleThresholdSeconds represents duration that the ReadyToScale phase should last for before auto scaling.
 If not set, the default ReadyToScaleThresholdSeconds will be set to 30.</p>
 </td>